| Growing Up Wild A Mountain Ranch Childhood

 I could feel the puffing in and out of Blackie’s sides from the strain of her

 steep climb.
+On the

 descent, I spotted a doe and fawn along the Michigan River who melted into the